Louisiana Layoffs — July 2007

 |---|---|---|---|---|

-The largest notice was filed by Capital One Mortgage at its Baton Rouge facility, reporting 118 affected workers.
+The most significant filing came from Capital One Mortgage at its Baton Rouge facility, reporting 118 affected workers.
 Wells Fargo Home Mortgage followed with 59 workers.

-The trends suggest a mixed picture for Louisiana's labor market, with activity diverging between monthly and annual comparisons.
-The Other sector warrants close attention heading into the next period.
+The numbers illustrate a mixed picture for Louisiana's labor market, with activity diverging between monthly and annual comparisons.
+The Finance & Insurance sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Louisiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Louisiana WARN notices, browse layoffs by state, or download the full dataset.